Captain Boomerang: Owen Mercer

 At the beginning of the 2004 Identity Crisis storyline, "Digger" Harkness a.k.a.
 Captain Boomerang found himself an obsolete villain in the modern world of supervillains.
 Regularly going up to the supervillain satellite looking for jobs, asking favors from the Calculator, he was at the end of his rope looking for a job to put him on the map again.

 During this time he felt it was finally time to reach out to the son he never raised, Owen Mercer.
 Before Harkness's death, the two bonded.
 Taking up his father's legacy, he became the second Captain Boomerang.
 Captain Cold, brother to Golden Glider (who was believed to be Owen's mother), took Owen in as one of the Rogues.

 Though Owen initially had no real attachment to the Rogues (and even voiced various, albeit short, opinions out loud), he grew to enjoy the purpose and sense of family the team offered after finding that his father's body had been stolen for use in a lab (which was later revealed to be part of a plan to get memories from Harkness).

 Around this time the Rogue War storyline began, in which the "reformed" Rogues fought the Rogues under Captain Cold.
 Ashley Zolomon is told by Harkness himself (he is briefly revived by the "reformed" Rogues as part of an experiment) that Golden Glider is not Owen's real mother.
-Later, it is revealed in Flash #225 (January 2006) that Meloni Thawne is the mother of Owen Harkness, formerly Owen Mercer, the new Captain Boomerang, having conceived him by the original Boomerang while he was trapped in the 30th Century.
-It is unknown whether she gave birth to Bart Allen or Owen first, or how Owen made it back to our own time.
+Later, it is revealed in Flash #225 (January 2006) that Meloni Thawne is the mother of Owen Harkness, formerly Owen Mercer, the new Captain Boomerang, having conceived him by the original Boomerang while he was trapped in the 30th century.

 During the 2005–2006 Infinite Crisis storyline, Owen was part of Alexander Luthor Jr.'s group of villains.
 He, Captain Cold, and Mirror Master were sent to guard a factory against the Outsiders, under the command of Deathstroke (who was actually Arsenal in disguise).
 When the ensuing battle between Outsiders and Rogues destroyed the machinery in the factory, the Rogues and other villains would not help in the fight at all and then at the explosion, he is saved by the Outsiders, while the Rogues left them at the base to blow up.
 He is then turned over to the authorities off-panel.

 During the 52 series, Owen is part of a Suicide Squad sent by Amanda Waller to attack Black Adam.